OmarIsmail277/MATLAB-DSP-PROJECT-REPORT/README.md

 # MATLAB-DSP-PROJECT-REPORT
-A DSP Final project that was assigned to use by College It contains the following topics:
+A DSP Final project that was assigned to us by College.
+It contains the following topics:
 *************************************
-1) Sampling and periodicity of sinusoidal signals
+1)Sampling and periodicity of sinusoidal signals

 2)Time-Domain Analysis of LTI Systems